 All new students will receive a user I.D. and password prior to the beginning of the semester.
-New student e-mail account instructions will be distributed by the SAHP IT staff prior to new student orientation.
-Official messages and announcements from the Health Sciences Center and the School will be sent to students via LSUHSC email.
-Additional information will be provided at orientation regarding internet email access, wireless connectivity and other resources and also be accessed at http://alliedhealth.lsuhsc.edu/Admin/computersupport.aspx.
+New student e-mail account instructions will be distributed by the SAHP IT

 Computer Access

 Each department within the SAHP houses individual PC's for the express use of their students.
 The John P. Ische Library (3rd floor, Resource Center) manages a lab for the use of all Health Sciences Center students.
 A fully equipped, state-of-the-art electronic classroom is available for bibliographic instruction, and state-of-the-art computer labs with multimedia programs, internet access, and assorted software programs.
 There is a 10 cents per copy charge for printed material.
 The computer lab is available during regular library hours.